 Confused?
 Here’s an easy way to think about it.
 Your public key is much like your bank account.
 You give it to people or businesses to send you money while the private key is like the PIN of your debit card or bank account password.
 It’s only known by you.

-There are two main kinds of crypto wallets: hot and cold wallets.
-This distinction refers entirely to Internet connectivity.
-Hot wallets are those always connected to the Internet, while cold wallets are kept offline.
+There are three main kinds of blockchain wallets: hot, warm, and cold wallets.
+This distinction refers entirely to internet connectivity.
+Hot wallets are those always connected to the internet, while cold wallets are kept offline.
+Warm wallets are connected to the Internet, but keep funds in cold storage.

 A desktop wallet, just as the name suggests, resides on a desktop.
 A desktop wallet is downloaded on a computer or laptop and can only be accessed on that machine where it is installed.

-These wallets offer a good level of security but they can also be broken into.
-Things can go wrong if your computer is hacked or infected with a virus.
+Most desktop blockchain wallets offer a good level of security but they can also be broken into.
+Things can go wrong if your computer is infected with a virus.
 There is a possibility that you may lose your funds unless you take measures to mitigate such risks.
+No idea how?
+No worries…

 Mobile wallets are apps that you install on your mobile devices and their main advantage is that you can access your funds on the go.
 Send, receive, store, and even spend with just a few taps.

 As its name suggests, a hardware wallet is a physical device, sometimes in the shape of a USB drive, that securely stores your private and public keys.
-It is generally considered to be the safest method to store your digital assets since there are no verifiable incidences of being hacked.
+Among all the different types of wallets, hardware wallets are considered by far the safest option to store your digital currencies.

 You receive cryptocurrencies by sending funds to the public address you printed out.
-You can transfer funds out of a paper wallet by either scanning a QR code on the paper wallet or manually entering your private keys.
+You can transfer funds out of paper wallets by either scanning a QR code on the paper wallet or manually entering your private keys.

-One of the selling points of a paper wallet is that you are not storing your keys digitally, making it impossible for hackers or computer malware to exploit your funds.
-However, you still need to take precautions to ensure that your funds are safe.
+One of the selling points of paper wallets is that you are not storing your keys digitally, making it impossible for hackers or computer malware to exploit your funds.
+However, you still need to take precautions.

 Make sure that no one is watching you when you create your set of keys.
-Most importantly, store your private keys in a place where your paper will not be exposed to elements such as water, fire, or chemicals that may otherwise destroy it.
-Seriously, sh*t happens.
+Most importantly, store your private keys in a place where your paper wallet will not be exposed to elements such as water, fire, or chemicals that may otherwise destroy it.
+Remember, the paper represents your private key.
+And seriously, sh*t happens.

-A piece of good advice is to laminate the paper wallet and keep it in a safe deposit.
+A piece of good advice is to laminate paper wallets and keep them in a safe deposit.
 You could also play Sherlock, break down the keys into different chunks and store them in different locations.

 There is no universal answer to this question.
 All wallets are secure up to a certain extent and the level of security depends on several factors such as the wallet type and the service provider.